 - 10 oz butterflied lamb leg roast

 - 1/2 tsp black pepper

 - Preheat air fryer to 360°F (180°C)

-- On a plate, mix 1 tablespoon of olive oil with 1/2 tablespoon each of rosemary and thyme.
+- On a plate, mix olive oil with rosemary and thyme.

 - Pat lamb roast dry and place into the herb oil mixture, turning it to ensure it is well coated.

-- Place lamb into the air fryer basket, and air fry for 15 minutes.
+- Place lamb in air fryer basket, and air fry for 15 minutes.

-- This should give you medium-rare lamb.
-Though when cooking roast lamb in an air fryer it is best to check the temperature with a meat thermometer to ensure that it is cooked to your liking (medium-rare should be 140-150°F / 60-65°C).
+- This should give you medium lamb.
+Though when cooking roast lamb in an air fryer it is best to check the temperature with a meat thermometer to ensure that it is cooked to your liking (medium should be 145°F / 63°C).
 Cook for additional 3 minute intervals if you prefer it more well done.

 - Remove roast lamb from air fryer, cover with kitchen foil and leave to rest for five minutes before serving (this allows the juices to reabsorb into the meat).